 Hike: North Canyon – Mile 20.5 – river right.
 This is the first “classic” GC hike.

-From the river, bypass a fall at .3 mile on right.
+From the river, bypass a fall at .3 mile on the right.
 Most stop at a pool backed by trickling water and a slide (that looks like a vagina).
 One can swim the pool, climb the slide and continue 200 yards to a vertical 40’ wall .6 miles from the river.

 Tamarisk.
 The tamarisk tree is an exotic invasive species first introduced from Eurasia in the 1800s to control riverbank erosion.
 It has invaded the stream banks of every water source in the Colorado Plateau and reached the Grand Canyon by the 1930s.
 It expanded after the Glen Canyon Dam was built as major floods were prevented.
 It can produce impenetrable thickets along the shore and has copious numbers of seeds.
-Many attempts at control have been tried, but few have had much success.
+Many attempts at control have been made, but few have had much success.
 The most recent was the introduction of the Tamarisk Beetle – Diorhabda carinulata – that disrupts water and nutrient transport causing defoliation, browning and death of the tree.
 First introduced upstream in Utah, it reached the Grand Canyon in 2009 but success is limited because of the large seed load of the tamarisk and it is expensive.
 It is hoped that native plant species will expand into the former tamarisk patches.

 Desert Bighorn (Ovis canadensis).
 We see their prints on the beaches frequently and start to see sporadic animals only on the north side of the river in Marble Canyon.
 This is after the rut and most are single or small groups of males.
 They rarely swim as they don’t float well because of their heavy horns and dense muscle mass.
 They are increasing in number since their major food competitors, wild burros, were removed from the canyon by the National Park Service.